 How this upper supply limit affects Bitcoin miners depends on how Bitcoin evolves as a cryptocurrency.
 If it continues to process a lot of transactions in 2140, then miners can still make profits from transaction processing fees alone.
 If it largely serves as a store of value rather than for daily purchases, then miners may still make a profit with low transaction volumes and no block rewards.
 When it comes to buying Bitcoin at an ATM, there are two main types: those that only allow you to buy Bitcoin and those that also allow you to sell it.
 The variance between them is generally negligible, although some jurisdictions have shallow Bitcoin ATM withdrawal limits that don't require identity verification.

-Better yet, identify a high-quality Bitcoin ATM operator and understand their fees before visiting the kiosk.
+It's important to identify a high-quality Bitcoin ATM operator and understand their fees before visiting the kiosk.
 In the United States, every Bitcoin ATM operator is considered an MSB who has to help FINCEN enforce the Bank Secrecy Act.
 User reports have indicated that even in the same city from the same manufacturer, KYC fees and identity verification requirements differed for two Bitcoin ATMs.
 To keep customers safe, Bitcoin ATM operators also have limits to stagger the volume of Bitcoin that can be purchased at any given time.
 One unfounded perception is that Bitcoin ATM companies are “leveraging” consumers, but this crumbles after further analysis.
 Some Bitcoin ATMs continue to charge more than 20% of total transaction which is unacceptable to modern consumers.